sonmarcho/sonmarcho.github.io/5-passions.md

 novel *The Wandering Earth* (流浪地球 - don't watch the movie).
 Reading proved to be my most efficient way of acquiring vocabulary.
-As finding Chinese books can be difficult outside of China and importing them is quite expensive, I buy ebooks on my Kobo reader.
+As finding Chinese books can be difficult outside of China and importing them is quite expensive, I buy/download ebooks for my Kobo reader.
 Even online, I sometimes have trouble finding mainland books and thus often end up buying the Taiwanese version (i.e.: with traditional characters), but as I intend to learn calligraphy I guess it is for the best...